circleci/circleci-docs/jekyll/_cci2/getting-started-config.md

 ---
-layout: classic-docs
+layout: classic-docs2
-title: "Configuring CircleCI"
+title: "Basic Configuration"
-short-title: "Configuration as Code"
+short-title: "Basic Configuration"
 categories: [getting-started]
+order: 25
 ---

 Configuration for CircleCI is contained in a single file: `.circleci/config.yml`.
 This file is committed to your project’s repository along with the rest of your source code.

 This file is _extremely_ flexible, so it’s not realistic to list every possible thing you can put in here.
 Instead, we’ll create a sample `config.yml` file and explain the sections along the way.

+*For more comprehensive documentation see the 'Configuring Jobs' section.*

 ## **version**